 Lactic acidosis may develop very quickly, within minutes or hours.
 Or it may develop gradually over a few days.
 Symptoms may include:

-- abnormal or fast heart rate
+- atypical or fast heart rate

 - trouble breathing

 - muscle pain